top of page

 May Your blessing forever rest upon Your people, shielding them from the perils of strife.
 In Your salvation lies our hope, a beacon guiding us through the tempest of human folly.
 In Your love, we find our refuge, our strength, and our eternal salvation.

-4 views0 comments
+5 views0 comments

 BRAND NEW RELEASE

-Illustrated with original art and including a brand new liturgical interpretations based on the teachings of Malbim.
+the war to end all wars, illustrated with original art and including a brand new translation of the interpretations of Malbim on Ezekiel.

 Click here to order one now!